spekulatius/laravel-commonmark-blog/README.md

 ## Features

 - Converts all `.md` files to HTML files and stores them in the public folder.
-Any other markdown-extensions are ignored.
+Other such as `.markdown` are ignored.
+- Frontmatter can be defined as global defaults in [`config/blog.php`](https://github.com/spekulatius/laravel-commonmark-blog/blob/main/config/blog.php) and on a part-article basis.
 - Assets such as videos, images, etc. as well as any other files are copied over 1:1.

 ### Simple Post Structure with Frontmatter & Commonmark: Everything in One Place